interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

     --settle-to 0 &> logs/account-charlie-charlie.log

-printf "Adding Bob's account on Charlie's node (XRP Parent relation)...\n" ilp-cli --node http://localhost:9770 accounts create bob \
+printf "Adding Bob's account on Charlie's node (XRP Parent relation)...\n"
+# Once a parent is added, Charlie's node address is updated to `example.bob.charlie,
+# and then subsequently the addresses of all NonRoutingAccount and Child accounts get
+# updated to ${NODE_ADDRESS}.${CHILD_USERNAME}, with the exception of the account whose
+# username matches the suffix of the node's address.
+# So in this case, Charlie's account address gets updated from local.host.charlie to example.bob.charlie
+# If Charlie had another Child account saved, say `alice`, Alice's address would become
+# `example.bob.charlie.alice`
+ilp-cli --node http://localhost:9770 accounts create bob \
     --auth hi_charlie \
     --ilp-address example.bob \